You are here

 The faculty and administrators of the LL.M. program have exceptional academic credentials, teaching experience in a variety of cultures, and a range of experiences with democracy and governance programs in transitional democracies.
 The following are brief biographies of those directly involved with the program.

-Professor Howard N. Fenton is the director of the LL.M. program and teaches Comparative Administrative Law.
+Professor Howard N. Fenton is the former director and founder of the LL.M. program and teaches Comparative Administrative Law and the Rule of Law Seminar.
 He received both his BS and JD with honors from the University of Texas.
 He has more than 30 years of experience in administrative and legislative law as well as public international and international trade law.
 For the past 15 years, he has consulted on law reform in developing democracies, focusing on reforms in administrative law and procedure, the legislative process, and public participation and awareness.
 He has authored numerous materials on law reform and served as chief of party for the USAID-funded Rule of Law Project in Tbilisi, Georgia, from 2001-02.

 Professor Bruce Frohnen joined the College of Law in 2008.
 He teaches Comparative Constitutional Law in the LL.M. program.
 Prior to joining the ONU faculty, he served as a visiting scholar with the Johns Hopkins School of Advanced International Studies, a legislative aide to U.S. Sen. Spencer Abraham, and a senior fellow at Liberty Fund, Inc. His co-edited volume, American Conservatism: An Encyclopedia, was the subject of a front-page article in The New York Times.
 His two most recent volumes, The American Nation: Primary Sources and Rethinking Rights (edited with Kenneth Grasso), were named Outstanding Academic Titles by Choice: Current Reviews for Academic Libraries.
 His articles have appeared in journals such as The George Washington Law Review, Harvard Journal of Law & Public Policy, and The American Journal of Jurisprudence.
 His research interests focus on the nature, development and prospects for constitutionalism and human rights given changing views regarding the nature of human community and the person.
 He holds a JD from the Emory University School of Law and a Ph.D. in government from Cornell University.